ScreamingHorse/briscoloker/readme.md

 Briscoloker is a card game, the project is split in several repositories.

 **FrontEnd:**
-The is a web client create with react app: [https://github.com/ScreamingHorse/briscoloker-webclient](https://github.com/ScreamingHorse/briscoloker-webclient)
+The is a web client create with react app: [https://github.com/ScreamingHorse/briscoloker/webclient](https://github.com/ScreamingHorse/briscoloker/webclient)

 **Backend:**

-The server at the moment is a Socket.io on Heroku: [https://github.com/ScreamingHorse/briscoloker-socketio](https://github.com/ScreamingHorse/briscoloker-socketio)
+The server at the moment is a Socket.io on Heroku: [https://github.com/ScreamingHorse/briscoloker/socketio](https://github.com/ScreamingHorse/briscoloker/socketio)

 **Rules of the game:**

-2 player game:
+2 player game:O
   Deck: 40 cards deck

   -> At the each player receive 3 cards